rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

 ## Build by Dockerfile

+PROTIP: Although it takes more time, this approach is often necessary to incorporate new security patches in all levels of the tech stack, from the operating system up.
 Building an image Dockerfile means that you have the <strong>very latest versions</strong> of all components.

-Although it takes more time, this approach is often necessary to incorporate new security patches in all levels of the tech stack, from the operating system up.

-Installing within a Docker image means you are not "cluttering up" you native operating system.
+Installing within a Docker container means you are not "cluttering up" you native operating system.
 In case a particular combination does not work, you can change it without jepordizing your laptop being in a working state.

-Rather than repeating the instructions here, see https://gist.github.com/hhcordero/abd1dcaf6654cfe51d0b
+Rather than repeating the instructions here, for AWS and Blue Ocean clouds, see https://gist.github.com/hhcordero/abd1dcaf6654cfe51d0b

 The script below can be invoked to setup either a Docker image or your local laptop.